All you need to know about SDTM.

 Over the last 25 years, the LOINC project has provided a standard classification for health measurements.
 Most SDTM programmers will encounter “LOINC Code” information in Lab data.
 But the classification system has been extended to cover other measurements such as ECG.
 So what is LOINC?
-LOINC is an internationally recognized classification system, and is often requested in regulatory data submissions to provide context to clinical measurement data, for example Labs and ECG.
+LOINC is an internationally recognized classification system and is often requested in regulatory data submissions to provide context to clinical measurement data, e.g Labs and ECG.
 Read more here about LOINC codes and SDTM.

 SDTM Define XML

 The latest version of the standard is Define 2.0.
-It describes the content and structure of date collected during the study which are domains, variables, methods, controlled terminology and supporting documents.
-One of the things that crops up often is how to handle data coming in from multiple sources.
+It describes the content and structure of data collected during the study which are domains, variables, methods, controlled terminology, and supporting documents.
+One of the things that crop up often is how to handle data coming in from multiple sources.
 You can read our blog on how to describe multiple origins for a value in Define-XML 2.0.

 Creating a define.xml requires a lot of programming expertise.
 It takes a lot of time.
 That’s why it’s so important to make the process as quick and easy as possible.
 See how our visual define.xml editor can get you faster Define.

 How Formedix can help…

 There’s a lot to get your head around!
 But, did you know we’re on the CDISC XML technical team?
 We were involved in creating the CDISC ODM and Define models.
 We’ve been in the business for over 20 years.
 So our CDISC knowledge isn’t too bad!
 Learn more about how we help you with CDISC Compliance.
 And, we’re well placed to give real-world, practical CDISC training.